-A. At the end of each pay period, the City will send the Union an employee list containing employee's information consistent with the City's prescribed AB 119 employee opt out form, which may include their name, hire date, job title, department, location/division, phone numbers, personal email address, and home address.
+A. Monthly, the City will send the Union an employee list containing employee's information consistent with the City's prescribed AB 119 employee opt out form, which may include their name, hire date, job title, department, location/division, phone numbers, City email address, personal email address, and home address.